Epiq122/snipp/README.md

 # Server will start on https://localhost:4000
 ```

-**Important**: The application now runs exclusively over HTTPS.
-Open https://localhost:8080 (or your chosen port) in
+**Important**: The application runs exclusively over HTTPS.
+Open https://localhost:8080 (or your chosen port) in your
-your browser.
+browser.
 You may need to accept the self-signed certificate warning in your browser for development.

+### User Authentication

+The application now includes complete user authentication:

+1. **Sign Up**: Create a new account at `/user/signup`
+    - Requires name, email, and password (minimum 8 characters)
+    - Email addresses must be unique
+    - Passwords are securely hashed using bcrypt
+2. **Log In**: Access your account at `/user/login`
+    - Uses email and password authentication
+    - Creates secure session for authenticated access
+3. **Protected Features**:
+    - Creating snippets requires authentication
+    - Authenticated users see different navigation options
+    - Logout functionality available when logged in

 Static files are available under `/static`, for example: